This is the first in a series of posts that will provide you with detailed information on choosing and making cement & concrete crafts.

 I added 4oz of water to a plastic cup and 4oz to a cement planter.
 It took a little more than a week for the water to disappear and of course, it was from the cement planter.
 The plastic cup still contained 3 of the 4 ounces of water.
 Quite a difference.

-Water Evaporation in Sealed vs Not
+How Much Water Evaporation Is There in Sealed Cement Crafts vs Not Sealed?

 The second stage of this test was to compare the absorption of water in an unsealed planter versus a sealed cement planter.